 And that’s that.
 Peace out, starboys and stargirls.

 I hope your Halloween was as spooktacular as ours!

 Ahhh, fun packs.
+A cereal variety pack.
 Those single serving sized boxes of cereal where the box somehow functions as a bowl!

 Man, back in the day, many a Saturday morning was spent chomping down on these and watching Saved By The Bell/California Dreams/Hammerman/Soul Train/ whatever.
 Who cared what was on, as long as I got my Froot Loops on, homey!